jrosen48/utk-homepage/content/post/2020-02-03-making-sense-of-covid.md

 and, we stay at home and isolate in different rooms.
 We chose the last option and basically hoped for the best.
 Our plan was for Katie to stay in our bedroom.
 I would sleep in our living room.
 We have doors from our bedroom outside; we were able to use this to share (food, clothes) between us.
-I bought the best HVAC system air filters I could find on Amazon.
+We bought the best HVAC system air filters I could find on Amazon.
 And so this is what we have done for the last almost four days.

 Thankfully, and most importantly, Katie is strong and is doing well.
 We are optimistic that